spatialaudio/nbsphinx/README.rst

            pip install nbsphinx --user

-       ... or, if you prefer, just copy the file ``nbsphinx.py`` your Sphinx directory.

     #.
 Edit your ``conf.py`` and add ``'nbsphinx'`` to ``extensions``.

     #.
 Edit your ``index.rst`` and add the names of your ``*.ipynb`` files